spacez320/shui/README.md

 ### Examples

-These example should some basic usage.
+These examples show basic usage.

 > The examples below have been tested on `GNU bash, version 5.2.15(1)-release`.